zechengz/sim/CONTRIBUTING.md

    - Open the project in VS Code
    - When prompted, click "Reopen in Container" (or press F1 and select "Remote-Containers: Reopen in Container")
    - Wait for the container to build and initialize
+   - The development environment will be set up in the `sim/` directory

 3. **Start Developing:**

    - All dependencies and configurations are automatically set up